Ancient Greek art: Classical

 In the Classical period there was a revolution in Greek statuary, usually associated with the introduction of democracy and the end of the aristocratic culture associated with the kouroi.
 The Classical period saw changes in the style and function of sculpture.
 Poses became more naturalistic (see the Charioteer of Delphi for an example of the transition to more naturalistic sculpture), and the technical skill of Greek sculptors in depicting the human form in a variety of poses greatly increased.
 From about 500 BC statues began to depict real people.
 The statues of Harmodius and Aristogeiton set up in Athens to mark the overthrow of the tyranny were said to be the first public monuments to actual people.

 At the same time sculpture and statues were put to wider uses.
 The great temples of the Classical era such as the Parthenon in Athens, and the Temple of Zeus at Olympia, required relief sculpture for decorative friezes, and sculpture in the round to fill the triangular fields of the pediments.
 The difficult aesthetic and technical challenge stimulated much in the way of sculptural innovation.
-Unfortunately these works survive only in fragments, the most famous of which are the Parthenon Marbles, half of which are in the British Museum.
+These works survive only in fragments, the most famous of which are the Parthenon Marbles, half of which are in the British Museum.

 Funeral statuary evolved during this period from the rigid and impersonal kouros of the Archaic period to the highly personal family groups of the Classical period.
 These monuments are commonly found in the suburbs of Athens, which in ancient times were cemeteries on the outskirts of the city.
 Although some of them depict "ideal" types—the mourning mother, the dutiful son—they increasingly depicted real people, typically showing the departed taking his dignified leave from his family.
 They are among the most intimate and affecting remains of the ancient Greeks.

 In the Classical period for the first time we know the names of individual sculptors.
 Phidias oversaw the design and building of the Parthenon.
 Praxiteles made the female nude respectable for the first time in the Late Classical period (mid-4th century): his Aphrodite of Knidos, which survives in copies, was said by Pliny to be the greatest statue in the world.

 The most famous works of the Classical period for contemporaries were the colossal Statue of Zeus at Olympia and the Statue of Athena Parthenos in the Parthenon.
 Both were chryselephantine and executed by Phidias or under his direction, and are now lost, although smaller copies (in other materials) and good descriptions of both still exist.
 Their size and magnificence prompted emperors to seize them in the Byzantine period, and both were removed to Constantinople, where they were later destroyed in fires.